SFTtech/openage/doc/ideas/fr_technical_overview.md

 Gameplay           | GM38       | Bigger maps, map sizes between giant and ludicrous Gameplay           | GM39       | Foundation: turns Regular Terrain into Solid Terrain, requires Stone, turns Irregular Terrain into Regular Terrain.
-Gameplay           | GM40       | Different terrain types, take a look into gameplay.md for more explanations Unit AI            | UAI1       | Improved grouping. manually coloring units for teammates. designated unit pings its position periodically. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
-Better waypoints (AOM-style) - able to queue tasks for units, especially villagers. deselect certain units quickly from a selection by right clicking their portrait.
+Gameplay           | GM40       | Different terrain types, take a look into gameplay.md for more explanations Unit AI            | UAI1       | Improved grouping. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
+Unit AI            | UAI2       | Designated unit pings its position periodically.
+Unit AI            | UAI3       | Deselect certain units quickly from a selection by right clicking their portrait.
+Unit AI            | UAI4       | Better waypoints (AOM-style) - able to queue tasks for units, especially villagers.
-Unit AI            | UAI2       | More intelligent units.
-Emergency evacuation points.
-Formations and movement when attacking.
-Dynamic hardlocking on target units when attacking.
-Aggressive stance for monks (auto-convert).
+Unit AI            | UAI5       | More intelligent units.
+Unit AI            | UAI6       | Emergency evacuation points.
+Unit AI            | UAI7       | Dynamic hardlocking on target units when attacking.
+Unit AI            | UAI8       | Aggressive stance for monks (auto-convert).
 Auto-flee stance.
 Non-coward stance for villagers.
 Allow selecting the default stance in production buildings.
-Set rally point on moving units.
-Better attack move.
+Unit AI            | UAI9       | Set rally point on moving units.
+Unit AI            | UAI10      | Better attack move.
 Pathing            | PA1        | Groups can move as group or on command each with its own movement speed.
 Pathing            | PA2        | Auto-resolution of blocking situations
 Pathing            | PA3        | Individual path searching cost for tiles.
 Allow users to manually mark parts of the map as more expensive/No-go areas. e.g. firing range of castles.
-Pathing            | PA4        | Allow setting any number of waypoints (basically an extension of the 'patrol' mechanic) Multiplayer        | MP1        | Finegraded options in Lobby-Settings (e.g. formations, allow/disallow functions).
+Pathing            | PA4        | Allow setting any number of waypoints (basically an extension of the 'patrol' mechanic) Pathing            | PA5        | Formations and movement when attacking.
+Multiplayer        | MP1        | Finegraded options in Lobby-Settings (e.g. formations, allow/disallow functions).
 Vanilla mode to have them good ol' feelings.
 Disallow also units and buildings, e.g. bombardtower, walls, etc.
 Multiplayer        | MP2        | Boosts/handicaps such as resource multipliers for players
 Multiplayer        | MP3        | Forced no-rush (timelimit or score limit until attacks are possible)